The Clog Blog

 Hook Eagle Morris hold an annual St George's Day event in Odiham, and it's always a delight – this year more than ever, because of the reopening of The Bell in the Bury, a beloved old pub which has been purchased by the community.

 Along with Hook Eagle and the other guest sides, we started things off at The Waterwitch, a lovely and welcoming pub down by the Basingstoke Canal.
 A couple of dances from each side, then a long trudge up the hill for more dancing at The George/The Red Lion.
-As it got dark, we made our way to The Bell in the Bury for the highlight of the evening, the inaugural 2026 Shakespeare Shout, organised by St George's Holiday.
-Our shout was awarded the Best Experience by the organisers, so feather in all of our caps.
+As it got dark, we made our way to The Bell in the Bury for the highlight of the evening, the inaugural 2026 Shakespeare Shout, organised by St George's Holiday, which promotes making St George's Day a bank holiday.
+Our shout was awarded the Best Experience by the organisers: a feather in all of our caps.

 The evening ended with well-deserved pints and coffees, and a lively session in The Bell for those who still had the energy.